radiant-rstats/docker/install/rsm-msba-windows.md

 USERNAME=$(powershell.exe '$env:UserName'|tr -d '\r')
 ```

 Finally, we will create and launch a script `launch-rsm-msba-spark.bat` on your Desktop that you can double-click to start the container in the future.
+Copy-and-paste the code below into an Ubuntu terminal.

 ```bash
 echo "REM Powershell.exe -command \"wsl launch\"" > /mnt/c/Users/"$USERNAME"/Desktop/launch-rsm-msba-spark.bat;